HadesHappy/escrow_platform/README.md

-This is the base of the hardhat development.
+This is the multichain escorw system.
+Arbitrator is Kleros.
+Arbitrable is custom one.